 - Postcode Address File, which Royal Mail uses to organise the delivery of post

-- Electoral role, which is updated by local councils primarily for voting purposes
+- Electoral roll, which is updated by local councils primarily for voting purposes

 So, to help with future credit checks, it’s a good idea to ensure your address is registered and up-to-date with both these sources.
 Councils generally update their registers on a monthly basis, and you can register to vote online in minutes.
-Your information should then update in your credit report within roughly four weeks, although it can take longer during the annual canvas.
+Once you’re registered to vote, your information should update in your credit report within four to six weeks, although it can take longer during the annual canvas.

 How do I register a newly built house?